mikehaertel/minrx/README.md

 Arnold Robbins pestered me for years to write this matcher, and enthusiastically tested numerous early versions of it with GNU `awk`.
-He contributed the manual page and the `rxgrep` program.
+He contributed the charset library, the manual page and the `rxgrep` program.

 The `meson` build was contributed by shenleban tongying.